joshnichols-lang/Mentat/replit.md

 - **Protected Methods:** All trading operations (placeOrder, placeBracketOrder, placeTriggerOrder, cancelOrder, updateLeverage) verify SDK readiness and return structured errors instead of throwing
 - **Enhanced Diagnostics:** Constructor and initialization logging provides actionable error messages for production debugging
 - **Production Safety:** Prevents `TypeError: this.sdk.exchange.X is not a function` crashes by validating method existence before invocation
+- **Forced Initialization (Oct 22, 2025):** Production fix for "placeOrder method not available" errors.
+All client creation functions (`getUserHyperliquidClient()`, `initHyperliquidClient()`) now call `await client.ensureInitialized()` immediately after construction, BEFORE caching the client.
+This forces the SDK to complete its async metadata fetch and ensures the exchange API is fully ready before any trading operations.
+Previously, clients were cached immediately after construction, leading to race conditions where the SDK wasn't fully initialized when trading operations began.

 ## External Dependencies